0install/docs/docs/specifications/feed.md

 : a short name to identify the interface (e.g. "Foo")

 `<summary>`
-: a short one-line description; the first word should not be upper-case unless it is a proper noun (e.g. "cures all ills")
+: a short one-line description; the first word should not be upper-case unless it is a proper noun (e.g. "cures all ills").
+Supports [localization](#localization).

 `<description>`
-: a full description, which can be several paragraphs long (optional since 0.32, but recommended)
+: a full description, which can be several paragraphs long (optional since 0.32, but recommended).
+Supports [localization](#localization).

 `<homepage>`
 : the URL of a web-page describing this interface in more detail